videolan/x265/doc/reST/api.rst

 	 *      presets is not recommended without a more fine-grained breakdown of
 	 *      parameters to take this into account. */ int x265_encoder_reconfig(x265_encoder *, x265_param *);
+**x265_encoder_ctu_info**
+       /* x265_encoder_ctu_info:
+        *    Copy CTU information such as ctu address and ctu partition structure of all
+        *    CTUs in each frame.
+The function is invoked only if "--ctu-info" is enabled and
+        *    the encoder will wait for this copy to complete if enabled.
+        */

 Pictures
 ========